fableh/azubi_train_2018/README.md

 <img src="./img/cockpit.PNG" alt="cockpit" width="80%">

 Login with the provided user and password.
-And choose the "Devices" entry and finally press the + icon to create a new device:
+And choose the "Devices" entry and  press the + icon to create a new device:

 <img src="./img/create_device_01.PNG" alt="create device" width="80%">

+In the upcoming screen define a name eg. 'MyDevice_01' (identical to the user id from the cokpit user 'azubi_01')

 <img src="./img/create_device_02.PNG" alt="create device" width="60%">